 Washington University in St. Louis is committed to making higher education more accessible to first generation students.

-The goal of the Washington University College Prep Program is to prepare scholars for success at a college or university that best matches their interest and needs.
 Application to Washington University is not required, and admission to Washington University is not guaranteed.

 “CPP is an essential part of why I will get into the college of my dreams.
 They pushed me to be the best scholar that I can be.
 The College Prep Program has shaped my future for the better.
 It prepared me for college in ways I hadn’t thought of before.
 Compared to the rest of my friends, I am more ready for college than ever.
 All thanks to CPP!”